 Tag Archives: walmart

 The Yakface Toyguide updates resume today with the next addition for the 2012 “Darth Maul” product line.
-We continue with G8-R3 (4 of 12) from Walmart’s exclusive “Discover the Force in 3-D” collection.
+We continue with the Royal Starship Droids Battle Pack (2 of 2) from Walmart’s exclusive “Discover the Force in 3-D” collection.

 Head to the toyguide for the full image gallery and to judge for yourself whether this figure is worth adding to your collection.